nogringo/lupine/README.md

 - [ ] Add sync folders
 - [ ] Ignore files from sync with .syncignore
 - [ ] Add search
+- [ ] Persist data on web
+- [ ] For folder size, be able to choose between size in items or in bytes

 ## Contributing